Nicoding1996/momentum-notes/KNOWLEDGE_GRAPH_GUIDE.md

 ✅ **Filter by type** when working on specific aspects of your knowledge ✅ **Let AI suggest** types for existing connections
 ✅ **Review AI suggestions** before accepting
+✅ **Add tags** to notes before AI auto-linking for better accuracy ✅ **Use consistent tagging** to help the AI understand your categories

 ### Don't:
 ❌ **Over-complicate** - not every connection needs a specific type